 Asset management - whilst we continue to plan, resource and deliver our annual repair and maintenance programmes, we recognise that we have yet to put in place a comprehensive asset management strategy.
 With a significant level of non-traditional house types which do not meet quality or energy standards (25%), and recent evidence of an increase in the number of reactive repairs per property, we urgently need to find practical and affordable solutions.
-We have commissioned an updated stock condition survey which is due to report shortly and will be used to inform our asset management strategy.
+In 2019/20 we completed a full stock condition survey on our properties which will inform our asset management strategy.